zdravkov/kendo-docs/getting-started/mobile/faq.md

 ### Q: I have webkit mask icons in my application and they are rendered as squares in BlackBerry OS 7.0?

-A: WebKit masks are completely broken in BlackBerry OS 7.0.
+A: WebKit masks are completely broken in BlackBerry OS 7.0, though they work fine in 6.x and 7.1.
 Either use font icons or normal images.

 ### Q: My trackball doesn't seem to work properly, how should I scroll?